In 2004. During that year, four programs were accredited.

 Accredited programs have participated in a rigorous self study and NACEP peer review process.
 They have carefully documented how they ensure that the college courses offered in the high school are of the same high quality and rigor as the courses offered on campus by the sponsoring college or university.
 Although other concurrent enrollment programs may be just as good as accredited programs, NACEP accreditation provides validation from an outside, national organization.
 In some cases, state legislation may require programs to become NACEP accredited in order to offer college/university courses through a concurrent enrollment program.

-Each application is evaluated by a team of at least three experienced peer reviewers appointed by the Accreditation Commission.
-The reviewers are professionals in concurrent enrollment—program directors, faculty liaisons or other concurrent enrollment staff—and come from outside the system seeking accreditation.
-They thoroughly analyze each application and deliberate through conferencing.
+A Peer Review Team reviews the accreditation application.
+The teams consist of two-three experienced peer reviewers appointed by the Accreditation Commission and are professionals in concurrent enrollment, such as program directors, faculty liaisons, secondary partners or other concurrent enrollment staff that come from outside the system seeking accreditation.

 Programs start preparing for accreditation one to two years in advance of submitting an application.
-Applications for the 2015-16 review cycle are due on Monday, July 1, 2015.
+Application review cycles are due each summer and the date is set the year before.
 Accreditation decisions are voted on by the NACEP Accreditation Commission at its spring meeting (typically April).

-Before submitting the Intent to Apply, a college must join NACEP as a postsecondary institutional member.
-Annual postsecondary membership fees are $495.
-In addition to annual membership fees, there is a $100 Accreditation Intent Filing Fee and a $400 Accreditation Application Processing Fee.
+Before submitting the pre-application a college must join NACEP as a postsecondary institutional member.
+Annual postsecondary membership fees are $560.
+In addition to annual membership fees, there is an Accreditation Pre-Application Fee and an Accreditation Application Processing Fee.
+Learn more here.

 If the NACEP Accreditation Commission denies accreditation, the program will be notified, and a report from the review team is provided to the applicant with recommendations.
 A denied applicant may request reconsideration of its application by a new peer review team if it believes the review team misinterpreted the evidence provided.
-For more information, review NACEP’s Accreditation Reconsideration and Appeals Process.
+For more information, review NACEP’s Accreditation Reconsideration and Appeals Process located in the Accreditation Policy and Procedures Manual.
 An applicant that withdraws or is denied may apply in the following year’s application review cycle.

 A few common misunderstandings that result in accreditation denial: